Skip to main content

 Email Template Extensions

-Email template extensions let your app ship branded HTML for the transactional emails CustomerLMS sends on the merchant’s behalf — order confirmations, shipment notifications, password resets, and more.
-The template is stored in Postgres as part of the merchant’s store and is selected at send time by event name.
-This replaces the legacy hardcoded HTML in email.service.ts for any event the app overrides.
+Email template extensions let your app ship branded HTML for the transactional emails LaunchMyStore sends on the merchant’s behalf — order confirmations, shipment notifications, password resets, and more.
+The template is stored as part of the merchant’s store and is selected at send time by event name.
+This replaces the platform’s built-in default HTML for any event the app overrides.
 Merchants can also save their own templates through the admin UI, with app-provided templates winning on conflict.

 MVP status.
 Only the order_confirmation event currently checks the DB for a template override.
 The other events listed below are still served from the hardcoded fallback HTML — your registered template is stored, but the email send path has not been refactored yet.
 New events will start honoring the DB template as they are wired in.